eshwen/phd-thesis/README.md

 pdflatex -synctex=1 -interaction=nonstopmode thesismain.tex
 ```

 If you're using `bibtex` as a backend, just replace `biber` with `bibtex`.
-Also, if you're not using a glossary, you should be able to compile everything in one line with something like:
+Also, if you're not using a glossary, you should be able to compile everything in one line with:

 ```sh
 latexmk -synctex=1 -interaction=nonstopmode -pdf thesismain.tex